spacetelescope/jdaviz/docs/sample_notebooks.rst

 1. :gh-tree:`Sample Jdaviz Notebooks <notebooks>` that illustrate how to use Jdaviz and various API calls.
 These notebooks are located in the ``notebooks`` sub-directory of the git repository.

 2. `Sample JDAT notebooks <https://jwst-docs.stsci.edu/jwst-post-pipeline-data-analysis#JWSTPostPipelineDataAnalysis-JWSTdataanalysis(JDAT)notebooks>`_ that illustrate likely science workflows with data obtained from the various JWST instruments.
-These notebook incorporate ``astropy`` and Jdaviz when possible.
+These notebooks incorporate ``astropy`` and Jdaviz when possible.

 3. `Sample JWST pipeline notebooks <https://jwst-docs.stsci.edu/jwst-science-calibration-pipeline-overview/example-jupyter-notebooks-running-the-pipeline>`_ that illustrate how to run the JWST science calibration pipeline.